TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.handler.rst

    The Parser will call this method to report each chunk of character data.
-SAX parsers may return all contiguous character data in a single chunk, or they may split it into several chunks; however, all of the characters in any single event must come from the same external entity so that the Locator provides useful information.
+SAX parsers may return all contiguous character data in a single chunk, or they may split it into several chunks; however, all of the characters in any single event must come kutoka the same external entity so that the Locator provides useful information.

    *content* may be a string or bytes instance; the ``expat`` reader module